patonlab/Sterimol/README.md

 tBu.com                     4.05      2.73      3.14
 ```

-The output in this case returns the atom types, cartesian coordinates and atomic radii according to the CPK radial definitions.
+The output in this case returns the atom types, Cartesian coordinates and atomic radii according to the CPK radial definitions.
 The sterimol parameters for the structure are given underneath; L, B1 and B5 are all given in Angstroms.

 ####Example 3:
 Calculating parameters for a dimeric half-sandwich complex from a Gaussian output file.